websanova/vue-auth/README.md

 ### v2.6.x-beta

+* Add check for missing token when authenticated (should auto logout).
 * Add enabled option for `fetchData` useful in case we need a preset before auth.
 For instance when fetching properties from server.

 ### v2.5.x-beta